 Litchfield Hills Connecticut, USA Travel Guide

-Elegant, historic town centered around a grand village green, suited for history enthusiasts.
+Elegant, historic town centered around a grand village green, a good fit for history enthusiasts.

 Artsy and quaint, known for galleries, boutiques, and outdoor activities.
 It is for artists, hikers.